eotter-beep/nynsdocs/docs/index.md

-- Implements `ip` directly via networking APIs (no `ip` binary), requires NYNS to be run as root for `adm`, and implements `partition` as a small MBR tool for disk images: it can print the current partition entries, wipe the table, or add a single primary partition without calling `fdisk`.
+- Implements `ip` directly via networking APIs (no `ip` binary), requires NYNS to be run as root for `adm`, and implements `partition` as a small MBR tool for disk images: it can print the current partition entries, wipe the table, add a single primary partition, or create a new image with one partition, while refusing to operate on real block devices.

 To build the C++ interpreter on a typical Linux system: